Functional approach to quantum friction: effective action and dissipative force: Conclusions

 In this paper we have used a functional approach to study quantum friction effects on imperfect moving mirrors, within a model where a scalar vacuum field is coupled to microscopic degrees of freedom confined to two mirrors, moving with a constant relative speed.
 This coupling induces, after integrating out the microscopic degrees of freedom, a nonlocal interaction term in the action for the vacuum field, having an structure which depends on the relative velocity between the mirrors.
 The nonlocal action for the vacuum field has been used to approach the problem from two complementary viewpoints.

 In the first part of the paper, we computed the imaginary part of the {in-out} effective action.
 Being related to the vacuum persistence amplitude, the presence of an imaginary part is a signal for dissipative effects.
 In order to clarify the relation between dissipation and the analytic properties of the nonlocal interaction (i.e. of the analogue of the dielectric permittivity), we performed a detailed analysis in real time.
 The integration of the microscopic degrees of freedom and of the vacuum field in the {in-out} functional integral involve the $-i\epsilon$ prescription and therefore the presence of the Feynman propagator, whose analytic structure determines both the analytic structure of the dielectric permittivity and of the full effective action, implying the existence of quantum friction effects.
+This feature has already been observed in \cite{debate}, where the presence of singularities had been pointed out as the source of the dissipation.
 The analysis of the present paper complements the Euclidean approach of Ref.\cite{Fosco2011} and clarifies the issue of the validity of the Wick rotation of the Euclidean results.

 In the second part of the paper, we computed the frictional force between mirrors.
 In order to do this, we used the CTP formalism, which is crucial to obtain the correct result for $\langle 0_{\rm in}\vert t_{\mu\nu}\vert 0_{\rm in}\rangle$.
 The crucial point here is that, due to dissipation, the {in} and {out} vacuum states are different.
 This is the reason why the CTP formalism is not required to compute static Casimir forces, while its use is unavoidable to compute the force on moving mirrors \cite{Fosco:2007nz}.